heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 - Detailed logging of optimization decisions
 - Consideration of travel time between errands
 - Improved profit calculation in the objective function
+- Integration with contractor calendars to respect availability constraints

 Users can choose the most appropriate solver based on their specific needs and problem characteristics.

 ## Logging

 The application uses Python's built-in logging module to provide detailed information about its operations.
-Log messages are displayed in the console and can be useful for debugging or understanding the application's behavior.
+Log messages are displayed in the console, which can be useful for debugging or understanding the application's behavior.
+The logging level and format can be configured in the `setup_logging()` function in `main.py`.

-## Future Improvements

-- Fine-tune optimization parameters for better results
-- Implement more complex constraints and objectives in the optimization models
-- Add real-time updates and dynamic rescheduling
-- Enhance visualization with more detailed information
-- Implement more comprehensive error handling
-- Add option to save logs to a file
-- Investigate and resolve any discrepancies between initial greedy and optimized schedule profits
-- Implement static type checking using mypy as part of the development workflow
-- Conduct performance comparisons between different optimization algorithms for various problem sizes and characteristics
-- Implement a hybrid optimization approach combining multiple optimization strategies

 For more details on the project scope and development process, please refer to `project_scope.md` and `developer_log.md`.

-## Contributing

-Contributions to this project are welcome.
-Please ensure that you update the `config.yaml` file if you add any new configurable parameters, and update the relevant documentation.
-Also, make sure to maintain the type hinting standards established in the project when making contributions.